JMantis0/react-portfolio/readme.md

 - **Express** Web application framework.
 - **React** JavaScript library for user interfaces.
 - **Material UI** React user interface framework.
-- **React-PDF** Module that Displays PDFs as images within React apps.
+- **React-PDF** Module that Displays PDFs as images within React apps with functioning links.
 - **React-SizeMe** Module that makes React components aware of their size.

 ## Notable Features

-- *ThemeProvider* A Material UI component that leverages react Context to provide css to elements throughout the site.
-- *Slide* A Material UI component that adds sliding animations to the site.
+- **Sliding Animations on Page Change** Accomplished with the Material UI component <Slide>.
-- *Mobile Responsive Design* A combination of Grids and Media Queries provide a pleasant user experience on small viewports and mobile devices.
+- **Mobile Responsive Design** A combination of Grids and Media Queries provide a pleasant user experience on small view ports and mobile devices.

 ## License